brainsprite/brainsprite/README.md

 Here is a [full example](https://raw.githubusercontent.com/SIMEXP/brainsprite.js/master/examples/example_slice_numbers.html) that reports MNI coordinates for the MNI, along with a [live demo >](http://simexp.github.io/brainsprite.js/examples/example_slice_coordinates.html).

 ## Click events
 It is possible to attach a function that will be triggered when the user clicks on the brain viewer.
-The stucture passed to the function is `brain` and contains all the info about the brain viewer, including the current slice coordinates.
+The object passed to the function is called `brain` and contains all the info about the brain viewer, including the current slice coordinates.
 In this example, an alert is triggered that reports current coordinates:
 ```html
   $( window ).load(function() {
     var brain = brainsprite({